Schlaubischlump/LocationSimulator/README.md

 The whole project is licensed under the [MIT License](LICENSE) unless specified otherwise in the specific subdirectories.

 ## Contribute
-Help is always appreciated, wether it are Bug fixes or features!
-E.g Accessibility support is still to be implemented, especially for the popup menu.
+Help is always appreciated, wether it are bug fixes or features!
+E.g accessibility support is still to be implemented, especially for the popup menu.

 ### Enhancement ideas
 - Allow following a predefined route from a gpx file